What is this site?

 It’s my personal website containing articles on various fringe topics.
 These topics include aliens, metaphysics, the matrix control system, conspiracy, and alternative science.
 My writings have been on the internet since 1998.
 I designed and coded this site.
 It runs on the Textpattern content management system.

 To help people avoid the many pitfalls and dead ends on the path of awakening, empower them with clear and practical spiritual knowledge, and speed them along their path of truth seeking.
 I want to share what I have learned, the positive and the negative, to reduce the time and suffering people go through if it ends up being useful in their journey.
 I also aim to unravel important mysteries and point out hidden or suppressed knowledge in the fields of science, music, history, and mythology for the sake of connecting more dots for people.

 Most of it comes from personal experience, insight, pondering, and applying critical thinking skills.
 Some material comes from personal discussion and correspondence with friends.
 These I correlate with outer sources of information like books, websites, videos, and articles by others.

-Regarding published sources, here are my primary influences, my major points of resonance if I discovered them after the fact):
+Regarding published sources, here are my primary influences (or major points of resonance if I discovered them after the fact):